Half term holiday ideas

 Also see our selection of the best sailing holidays.

 If you enjoy cycling, try a gentle self-guided cycling holiday with Inntravel.
 Your accommodation is pre-booked and your luggage is waiting for you at the next hotel when you arrive.
 Or head to Northern Spain which has stunning beaches, rolling countryside, mountains, great food and traditional villages.
 Stay in one of these self-catering cottages or traditional small hotels.

 October half term holiday ideas

 October is the end of the summer season – if you’re lucky you can get some lovely weather.
-It’s best to head quite far south – we suggest the Aegean coast of Turkey or Crete.
+It’s best to head quite far south, such as the Greek island of Crete.
 You can expect decent sunshine on a villa holiday in Gozo while Corfu and Corsica are also good bets.